 One of the premiere ensembles in the College of Music, the USO is comprised of graduate and upper division undergraduate students.
 The USO rehearses Tuesdays and Thursdays from 4:00-6:30 p.m., and Wednesdays from 7:00-9:00 p.m. as needed.
 The USO gives seven to eight concerts each season, including opera, chamber orchestra performances, and performances of major choral works.
 The USO works with faculty and guest soloists, and accompanies the winner of the Doctoral Concerto Competition.
 The following ensembles are derived from the USO:

 - University Opera Orchestra

-The University Symphony Orchestra is the orchestra for the fall and spring opera productions given by the FSU Opera Department.
+The University Symphony Orchestra is the orchestra for the fall and spring opera productions given by Florida State Opera.
 The operas are led by Douglas Fisher, director of opera.